 - become part of a growing international community of artists which continues to evolve beyond the programme

 Embodied Practice & Investigative Practice modules

 Independent Dance leads on curation, delivery and student support throughout Embodied Practice and Investigative Practice.
 These two core modules run as intensive 5-week blocks with the aim to make it more possible for students to continue professional commitments outside of the course during the rest of the year.
-They are based at Siobhan Davies Studios, offering a rare bridge between academic and professional spheres and communities.
+They are based at Siobhan Davies Studios.

-Embodied Practice is led by Heni Hale and Gaby Agis together with a number of guests artists with diverse practices.
+Embodied Practice is led by Heni Hale with Gaby Agis and a number of guests artists with diverse practices.
 These have recently included Experiential Anatomy / improvisational practices with Eva Karczag, Miranda Tufnell, Charlotte Darbyshire and Amy Voris, Skinner Releasing Technique with Kirsty Alexander and Mary-Clare McKenna, Feldenkrais Method with Thomas Kampe and Caroline Scott, creative applications of somatic and critical practice research approaches with Sherwood Chen, Charlie Morrissey, ‘Fumni Adewole Elliot, Frank Bock, Jean Abreu and Adesola Akinleye.